USA Customs Clearance Logo White

 If you pay too much, it’s also possible to request a PEA to request a refund.
 This can be done until the entry is liquidated (typically 315 days after entry), after which you will have to file an administrative protest, which can be done up to 180 days after the entry’s liquidation.

-Other issues you might face due to providing the wrong HTS code include import delays, seizure of products and denied imports.
 As a shipper, you are liable for any issues that are caused by providing incorrect HTS information, so it’s imperative that the codes you provide are accurate.
+Keep in mind that by working through a customs broker, you can easily avoid these costly delays and potential fines.

-Find Your Commodity Code with USA Customs Clearance
+Find Your Harmonized Tariff Code with USA Customs Clearance

-Navigating the commercial import process and finding the correct HTS code can be complicated and confusing no matter how experienced you are.
+Navigating the commercial import process and finding the correct HS and HTS codes can be complicated and confusing, no matter how experienced you are.
 It can also lead to significant penalties if done wrong.

-Speak with one of our consultants or give us a call at (855) 912-0406 and get help finding your commodity codes today.
+Speak with one of our consultants or give us a call at (855) 912-0406 and get help finding your HS or HTS codes today.

 30 Minute Licensed Expert Consulting Will Personally Guide You